GyverLibs/EncButton/README_EN.md

 }
 `` `

-Note: the button is processed mainly `tick ()`, and the function is `Pressisr ()` just informs the library that the button was NAAta outside `Tick ()`.This allows you not to miss the pressing of the button until the program was busy with something else.
+Note: the button is processed mainly `tick ()`, and the function `Pressisr ()` just informs the library that the button was pressed outside `Tick ()`.This allows you not to miss the pressing of the button until the program was busy with something else.

 <a id="array"> </a>